John. J Duffy Excellence in Teaching Award 2024: Susan Cruise

 Dangerfield’s professional service is equally impressive, serving as a book review editor for H-SC and making significant contributions to scholarly discourse within the academic community.
 In addition, his involvement with the EC Foundation Board of Directors has played a crucial role in supporting higher education initiatives and fostering alumni community engagement.

-Denise R. Shaw Excellence in Scholarship Award: Dr. Justin Mogliski
+Denise R. Shaw Excellence in Scholarship Award 2023: Justin Mogliski

 Furthermore, his scholarly output is nothing short of impressive, with eight manuscripts published in high-impact psychological journals and handbooks within the last three years, such as Evolution and Human Behavior and Frontiers in Psychology.
 Such publications, cited 889 times, have an h-index of 15, which places him in the top 1% of psychology faculty.
 In addition, his dedication to scholarly work is evident by the acquisition of seven competitive grants, including an ASPIRE-I: Innovation grant, and his submission of two NSF CAREER grants to further advance the boundaries of evolutionary psychology.